filecoin-project/dagstore/docs/design.md

 bytes range within the sealed sector file (i.e. the deal segment).

 Loading the CAR consists of calling the worker HTTP API to fetch the unsealed piece.
 Because the mount is of `remote` type, the DAG store will need to store it in a local scrap area.
 Currently, this may lead to actual unsealing on the Lotus worker cluster through the current PoRep (slow) if the piece is sealed.

 With a future PoRep (cheap, snappy) PoRep, sealing can be performed _just_ for the blocks that are effectively accessed, potentially during IPLD block access time.
-A transformation function may be provided in the future as a `RegisterOpt`.
+A transformation function may be provided in the future as a `RegisterOpt` that conducts the unsealing.

+A prerequisite to enable unsealing-on-demand possible is PoRep and index symmetry, i.e. the byte positions of blocks in the unsealed CAR must be identical to those in the unsealed CAR.

 *This `Mount` is provided by Lotus, as it's implementation specific.*

 ### Shard representation and persistence

 The shard catalogue needs to survive restarts.
 Thus, it needs to be persistent.
 Options to explore here include LMDB, BoltDB, or others.
 Here's what the persisted shard entry could look like:

 ```go
 type PersistedShard struct {